state-alchemists/zrb/docs/concepts/task-group.md

 <!--start-doc-->
 ## `Group`

-Task Group to help you organize your Tasks.
+Task Group that help you organize your Tasks.

 A Task Group might contains:
 - Tasks.